-We all ruminate sometimes.
+We all overthink sometimes.
 But if you’re still kicking yourself because your kid caught COVID at a family gathering last year or replaying that awkward Zoom meeting on a loop in your brain, you’re trapping yourself in your own head — which can be exhausting and harmful for your mental health.
-Overthinking is a common trap to fall into, and there are ways to break the habit.

 Overthinking is closely connected to unhappiness.
 Yale psychologist Susan Nolen-Hoeksema famously linked rumination, the clinical term for overthinking, to depression.
 Unlike concern or even worry, which can lead us toward productive action, overthinking is circular, an endless cycle of chewing over what’s already happened, from small social missteps to life-changing choices.